 - What does a strategic leader ‘do’?

-This Leadership training for managers is suitable for:
+This Leadership course is suitable for:

 - Heads of organisations, chief officers, chairpersons, board members and directors.